Non-abelian Rees construction and pure motives: The general non-abelian Rees construction

-These authors use a different notion of fiber functors: they are not necessarily faithful, but are right-exact in a technical sense (which uses the resolution property: any coherent module over $\frak X$ is a quotient of an object of ${\rm{Vec}}\, \frak X$ ($= {\rm{Vec}}_G({\rm X})$ viewed as a stack)\footnote{this fact seems to have been first observed by Thomason \cite{TT}.}.
-Denoting by $Fib'$ the 2-category of fiber functors in their sense (roughly speaking, tensor functors toward ${\rm{Vec}}_K$ which `preserve surjections'), they prove that the covariant composition is an equivalence of stacks.
-On the other hand, an equivariant morphism $\rm X\to \rm X'$ induces a strictly commutative square The faithfulness of $ \frak X \mapsto Fib' ({\rm{Vec}} \,\frak X)$ together with the following lemma (valid without assuming that ${\rm X}$ is fix-pointed or affine) then implies the theorem.
+These authors use a different notion of fiber functors as here (\cf \ref{1.2.1}): their fiber functors are not necessarily faithful, but are right-exact in a technical sense: roughly speaking, they are tensor functors toward ${\rm{Vec}}_K$ that `preserve surjections' (this implicitly uses the resolution property: any coherent module over $\frak X$ is a quotient of an object of ${\rm{Vec}}\, \frak X$, a fact first observed by Thomason \cite{TT}).
+Let us denote by $Fib'$ the 2-category of fiber functors in their sense.
+They prove that the composition of contravariant functors is an equivalence of stacks.
+On the other hand, an equivariant morphism $\rm X\to \rm X'$ induces a strictly commutative square The faithfulness of $ \frak X \mapsto Fib' ({\rm{Vec}} \,\frak X)$ together with the following lemma (also valid without assuming that ${\rm X}$ is fix-pointed or affine) then implies the theorem.

-\begin{lemma} The functor $(G, {\rm X})\mapsto ({\frak X} \to B_G)$ is faithful\footnote{\cf \cite[3.2]{DL} in the case of homogeneous spaces, where an explicit quasi-inverse of the functor is produced; in this case, ${\frak X}$ turns out to be a gerb - an incarnation of the Springer gerb.}. \end{lemma}
+\begin{lemma} The functor $(G, {\rm X})\mapsto {\frak X} $ is faithful\footnote{\cf \cite[3.2]{DL} in the case of homogeneous spaces - where the functor $(G, {\rm X})\mapsto ({\frak X}\to B_G) $ is an equivalence; an explicit quasi-inverse is made explicit.
+In this case, ${\frak X}$ turns out to be a gerb - an incarnation of the Springer gerb.}. \end{lemma}